View College Acceptances 2007-2012 in a full screen map

 College preparation at Morgan Park Academy begins prior to the freshman year, when students meet with academic advisors to plan a course of study for their Upper School career.
 This preparation is central to each student’s readiness to pursue studies beyond the Academy.

-Beginning in freshman year, students and parents interact closely with our Director of College Preparation and Placement, who coordinates college preparation programming and the senior student application process.
+Beginning in freshman year, students and parents interact closely with our Director of College Preparation, who coordinates college preparation programming and the senior student application process.

 Several pre-college entrance exams are given to students.
 Freshman take the EXPLORE exam in preparation for the PLAN assessment, which is given sophomore year.
 These exams prepare students for the ACT.
 Sophomore and junior students take the PSAT in preparation for the SAT and for entry in the National Merit Scholarship Competition.
 These nationally-normed assessments help prepare our students to be successful on college entrance exams, the ACT and SAT.